vanya-rawat/vanya-rawat.github.io/_posts/2018-04-16-Logo-Mark-Design.markdown

 Hello Everyone!

 This is an assignment I did for Typography II.
 The assignment brief was to create a logo type using relevant typeface to create a visual identity for the brand assigned.
-We were supposed to cascade the logomark on stationary items - business cards, letterheads, and envelopes.
+We were supposed to cascade the logo mark on stationary items - business cards, letterheads, and envelopes.
 We also has to craft an app icon for it.
 The final deliverable has to be as mockups.

 The brand assigned to me was Sony.